The International Tiger

 International Programs hosts student guests from the German-American Fulbright Commission

-On February 28, 2016 twenty German engineering students arrived in Louisiana as part of a 3-week program hosted by LSU International Programs.
+On March 4, 2018 twenty four German engineering students arrived in Louisiana as part of a 3-week program hosted by LSU International Programs.
 The program, which is sponsored by the German-American Fulbright Commission, focuses on teaching the students about entrepreneurship as it relates to engineering.
 It also provides an introduction to higher education in the US.
 During their stay, the students will shadow engineering capstone students, will visit high profile gulf coast landmarks and engineering-related sites, and will enjoy some tourist destinations on the weekends.

 The program was initiated abroad by the German-American Fulbright Commission.
 LSU offers a program that connects entrepreneurship with engineering, and this program interested the German-American Fulbright Commission.

-Organization for the program began in September of 2015 with great involvement from International Programs, the College of Engineering, and the E.J.
+Organization for the program began a year in advance with great involvement from International Programs through the department of Academic Programs Abroad, the College of Engineering, and the E.J.
 Ourso College of Business.